ProfEngel/OpenTuneWeaver/howto.md

 ---

 ## 3. Clone the project and run setup
-In the terminal, move to `/workspace`, clone the repository, and execute the setup script:
+In the terminal, you are normally in the `/workspace`-location, clone the repository, and execute the setup script:

 ```